Revisiting Coincident GR in Internal STEGR Formulation: Gravity in Flat and Torsion-Free Spacetime

-Therefore, on one hand, it is true that we can always take the affine connection as vanishing in torsion-free spacetime.
-On the other hand, the generic curvature does vanish with respect to Eq.~\eqref{mimetic CG in Palatini approach} only in a region where it is possible to be covered with the $x'$-coordinate system, since the definition of the generic curvature immediately shows
+We can always choose the affine connection to vanish locally in torsion-free spacetime.
+As a result, the generic curvature also vanishes in the local region where the affine connection vanishes:

-However, this property does not generally hold in another region where the $x'$-coordinate system cannot cover.
-To realize the teleparallelism, we must always impose the property of vanishing generic curvature in addition to that of torsion since Eq.~\eqref{mimetic CG in Palatini approach} holds only on a local region such that the specific $x'$-coordinate system exists~\footnote{ Of course, once we obtain a flat and torsion-free spacetime, we can take Eq.~\eqref{mimetic CG in Palatini approach} to hold on the entire spacetime region, including boundaries.
-The crucial point here is that the converse is not true.}.
-In the Palatini approach, generally, {\it there does not exist a vanishing affine connection such that both generic curvature and torsion vanish simultaneously in the entire spacetime region}.
-Differing from the Palatini approach, there exists an affine connection to vanish both generic curvature and torsion at once in action integrals in the gauge approach, as we will see in the next section.
+However, this property does not generally hold in another region where the $x'$-coordinate system cannot cover.\footnote{ For a given manifold $\mathcal{M}$, we can take a chart (coordinate system $x'$ in the manuscript) only in a local open region $U' \subset \mathcal{M}$.
+In such a region $U'$, Eq.~\eqref{mimetic CG in Palatini approach} holds and leads to Eq.~\eqref{curvature in component form with mimetic C-gauge}.
+However, since $\Gamma^{\rho}_{\mu\nu}$ is not a tensor field, this statement does not hold for another chart (say, coordinate system $x''$) covering another local open region $U'' \subset \mathcal{M}$ such that $U' \cap U''$ is not empty.
+Therefore, Eq.~\eqref{curvature in component form with mimetic C-gauge} does not hold in the local closed region $U'' \cap ^\lnot(U' \cap U'') \subset \mathcal{M}\,$ or $U' \cap ^\lnot(U' \cap U'') \subset \mathcal{M}\,$; that is, Eq.~\eqref{curvature in component form with mimetic C-gauge} does not hold globally in $\mathcal{M}$. } To realize teleparallelism, we must impose the property of vanishing generic curvature in addition to that of torsion.\footnote{ Of course, once we obtain a flat and torsion-free spacetime, we can take Eq.~\eqref{mimetic CG in Palatini approach} to hold on the entire spacetime region, including boundaries.
+The crucial point here is that the converse is not true.}